MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 On the **Segments** page, you can view all your saved segments and manage them.

 Each segment is represented by a tile that includes the segment's name, description, last date of data refresh, and historical trend (if it exists).
-Hover over the trend line to see how the customer count in the segement evolved over time.
+Hover over the trend line to see how the customer count in the segment evolved over time.

 To see your segments in a table format, select the table format icon.